Temporal-Network/temporal/readme.md

 ## Attribution

-Thank you to the following projects for inspiration and helping us get started:
+Thank you to the following projects for inspiration, code and helping us get started:

 Osmosis

 Stride

 Mars Hub

+Interchain Queries by Ingenuity Build

 Interchain accounts demo